Cumulocity-IoT/cumulocity-route-tracker-plugin/README.md

 ![RouteTrackerConfiguration](assets/config-tracker.png)
 1. Takes device name, geofence radius, start and end address/latitude and longitude, icon name color, marker color and smart rule configuration as input.

-2. If configured Smart rule with provided name doesnt exist then a new rule get created and if the rule with provided name exists then it updates the existing rule.
+2. If configured Smart rule with provided name doesn't exist then a new rule get created and if the rule with provided name exists then it updates the existing rule.
-**Note** Make sure for different devices and for differnt configuration a uinique smart rule name need to be provided else it overrides if the rule with name exists.
+**Note** Make sure for different devices and for different configuration a unique smart rule name need to be provided else it overrides if the rule with name exists.

 To check the smart rules please navigate to Application Switcher -> Cockpit -> Configuration -> Global smart rule

 ------------------------------

 This widget is provided as-is and without warranty or support.
-They do not constitute part of the Software AG product suite.
+They do not constitute part of the Cumulocity product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
-While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.
+While Cumulocity GmbH welcomes contributions, we cannot guarantee to include every contribution in the master project.
 _____________________

-For more information you can Ask a Question in the [TECHcommunity Forums](https://tech.forums.softwareag.com/tags/c/forum/1/Cumulocity-IoT).
+For more information you can ask a question in the [Tech community Forums](https://techcommunity.cumulocity.com).

-You can find additional information in the [Software AG TECHcommunity](https://tech.forums.softwareag.com/tag/Cumulocity-IoT).